MTR Quick Guide

 The latest 4-minute video from The Hive is essential viewing for users, designers, consultants and integrators.
 Watch it below…

-The Hive’s most featured space is the‘ Enhanced Meeting Room’ (EMR), a space design that forms part of their new standards.
-Although the display is super-large and super-wide at 21:9 aspect ratio for the new Front Row screen layout, the design principles for the display and the EMR room itself are relevant to your entire estates of hybrid meeting spaces.
+The Hive’s most featured space is the ‘Signature Meeting Room’ (SMR), a space design that forms part of their new standards.
+Although the display is super-large and super-wide at 21:9 aspect ratio for the new Front Row screen layout, the design principles for the display and the SMR room itself are relevant to your entire estates of hybrid meeting spaces.

 For more on this see our free webinar programme.